bagl0025/readme-generator/README.md

   * [Github Profile](#github)

   ## Installation
-    1. Under the `code` buttonselect ssh or https and copy the link.
+    1. Under the `code` button select ssh or https and copy the link.
     2. At the command prompt navigate to the folder you want the repo in and type `git clone` and paste in the link you copied.
     3. Navigate to the folder created by the clone process.